sayemoid/BoostMyRevenue/firebasecm.md

-#How to use BoostMyRevenue as a push server
+# How to use BoostMyRevenue as a push server

 If you need to implement a custom push server ( sending push notifications programmatically from your application ) you can use BoostMyRevenue to take care of for you. you just need to follow few steps.

-1. Implement firebase cloud messaging on your application according to fire documentation
+### 1. Implement firebase cloud messaging on your application according to firebase documentation

 At first you need to implement firebase cloud messaging on your application.
-Follow firebase documentation --link-- to implement it successfully.
+Follow firebase [documentation](https://firebase.google.com/docs/cloud-messaging/android/client) to implement it successfully.
 If you already implemented two service `FirebaseMessagingService` and `FirebaseInstanceIdService` and can receive a push sent from firebase console, you are ready to go.

-2. Implement BoostMyRevenue sdk if you haven't implemented BoostMyRevenue sdk on your application, you can follow this [documentation](https://firebase.google.com/docs/cloud-messaging/android/client) to implement it on your application.
+### 2. Implement BoostMyRevenue sdk

+if you haven't implemented BoostMyRevenue sdk on your application, you can follow this [documentation](https://firebase.google.com/docs/cloud-messaging/android/client) to implement it on your application.
 You can skip implementing event logging if you want.
 But in this case you need to at least initialize firebase sdk.

-3. Register your users firebase refresh token
+### 3. Register your users firebase refresh token

 In your implementation of `FirebaseInstanceIdService` service, override `onTokenRefresh()` method and add this code on that method

 ```